Iam-wolfie/DBMS-OOP/README.md

 #
 ### 🖥️System Preview

-Here are some screenshots showcasing the usage of the Prestige Wheels system.
+Take a virtual test drive through these screenshots, showing the user-friendly handling of the Prestige Wheels expense tracking system as it navigates the complexities of car dealership management.

 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/1179305681522786324/1180152707135307836/370253739_881587323236432_6834652439212325468_n.png?" width="750" height="400" />